MyLife-Services/mylife-documentation/alpha-team/20240528 Alpha Team Communication 001.md

-# Alpha Team Initial Outreach Email

-## Subject: Welcome to MyLife, Alpha Team ${ firstName }!
+**Subject:** Welcome to MyLife, Alpha Team, ${firstName}!

-Hello ${ firstName }, our newest _MyLife_ Alpha Team Member!
+Hello ${firstName}, and welcome to the _MyLife Alpha Team_!

-First of all, _thank you_ for being a part of what is certain to be a wonderous journey.
-Secondly, we appreciate your patience.
-We have not forgotten about you and we couldn’t be more proud to share that the _MyLife_ member platform is nearly ready for our first Alpha Team.
+First of all, thank you for joining us on what promises to be a remarkable journey.
+We deeply appreciate your patience and enthusiasm as we prepare to launch the _MyLife_ member platform for our Alpha Team.

-_Why the delay?_
+**Why the delay?**

-AI models have been changing rapidly, and we have incorporated these enhancements **into** the Alpha version of the **_MyLife_ Platform**!
+AI models have been evolving rapidly, and we have integrated these advancements into the Alpha version of the _MyLife_ Platform to enhance your experience.

+### What can you do in the meantime?

-You may [still chat with **Q**](https://humanremembranceproject.org), our intelligent platform agent, on the live site, and [here is a link to our platform announcement and informational article](https://medium.com).
+You can still chat with Q, our intelligent platform agent, on the live site.
+Additionally, here is a [link to our platform announcement and informational article](#).

-What _MyLife_ is asking of our Alpha Members:
+### What _MyLife_ asks of our Alpha Members

-- **4 weeks** participation, where you will engage with the MyLife with an anticipated launch date of **Monday, June 10<sup>th</sup>**
+- **Participation Duration:** 4 weeks, starting _Monday, June 10th_.
-- At the start of each week, your coordinator will send activity prompts to be completed that week.
-While you are free to enjoy the system as much as you like, the prompts themselves should take **no more than 1 hour** each week to accomplish and provide basic feedback.
+- **Weekly Engagement:** At the start of each week, your coordinator will send activity prompts.
+Prompts should take no more than 1 hour each week to complete and provide basic feedback.
+Beyond that, alpha members are free to use all aspects of the platform.
-- At the end of the initial four weeks, we will have a **short** group or individual session to go over results and feedback.
+- **Feedback Session:** At the end of the initial four weeks, we will have a short group or individual session to review results and gather your feedback.
-- After which you will continue to have access to the MyLife Member Services Platform with no further obligations, though you will have first-rights to continue on with us for the beta release!
+- **Post-Alpha Access:** You will continue to have access to the MyLife Member Services Platform with no further obligations.
+Plus, you'll have first-rights to continue with us for the beta release!

+### Next Steps:

-You will hear from our **Alpha Team Coordinator** again in a week with next steps, where we will introduce you to the alpha tutorial and provide access to the team of ai-assistants who will help you tell your stories, for now and forever.
+You will hear from our **Alpha Team Coordinator** again in a week with further instructions.
+This will include an introduction to the alpha tutorial and access to a team of AI assistants who will help you tell your stories, for now and forever.

-Thank you again for joining us on this incredible journey--it's bound to be like nothing you've experienced before,
+Thank you again for joining us on this incredible journey.
+It’s bound to be like _nothing_ you’ve experienced before.

+Best regards,

-### MyLife Board of Directors
+**_MyLife_ Board of Directors**

-- Erik Jespersen, _President_
+- Erik Jespersen, President
-- Ken Williams, _Vice-President_
+- Ken Williams, Vice-President
-- Steve Kenney, _Technical Director_
+- Steve Kenney, Technical Director
-- Sam Collins, _Director_
+- Sam Collins, Director
-- Russ Olivier, _Director_
+- Russ Olivier, Director
-- Emily Coolidge Toker, _Director_
+- Emily Coolidge Toker, Director